 VA jumbo loans offer veterans and military buyers significant benefits, especially compared to the conventional jumbo landscape.

-You might also need enough cash reserves to cover a certain number of months’ worth of mortgage payments.
-Veterans United currently requires two months’ worth of reserves in most cases, and this money can’t come from gift funds.
+You may need enough cash reserves to cover a certain number of months’ worth of mortgage payments.
+Veterans United currently requires two months’ worth of reserves, and this money can’t come from gift funds.

-Now, let’s say that same veteran decides to purchase a $700,000 home.
-Because that’s above the $636,150 county loan limit, the borrower in this case would need to make a down payment.
-The down payment in situations like this needs to be at least 25 percent of the difference between the loan limit and the mortgage loan amount.
+Now, let’s say that same veteran decides to purchase a $600,000 home.
+Because that’s above the $525,000 county loan limit, the borrower in this case would need to make a down payment.
+The down payment in situations like this needs to be at least 25 percent of the difference between the loan limit and the loan amount.

-Keep in mind the required down payment can increase significantly if you’ve already used some of your VA loan entitlement and it can’t be restored, either because you currently have a VA loan or your lost one to default.
+Keep in mind the required down payment can increase significantly if you’ve already used some of your loan entitlement and it can’t be restored, either because you currently have a VA loan or you lost a VA-backed mortgage to default.